 The present syllabus is an outcome of serious academic and intellectual efforts made by expert committees constituted by Economics department for each course for restructuring and revising the syllabus.
 Endeavours were made seriously to review the existing curriculum and to incorporate current trends for formulating a fresh one.
-Thus the existing syllabus was revamped taking into account the broader perspective of Curriculum.
+Thus, the existing syllabus was revamped taking into account the broader perspective of Curriculum.
 Besides introducing courses in the newer areas and modernizing existing courses where necessary.
 To equip students with skill in data analysis a new course on Computer Application in Economics was introduced.
 The aim of the dissertation is to provide experiential learning through active participation that enables the student to develop and demonstrate analytical, judgmental, presentation and communication skills.
 A model format given along with the syllabus provides guidelines to write a thesis scientifically.
-The task of restructuring was done after considering proposals and suggestions of the members of Board of Studies in Economics were consolidated at its meeting held on 13th July 2019.
+The task of restructuring was done after considering proposals and suggestions of the members of Board of Studies in Economics for course restructuring.
 The members of the expert committees for course restructuring and Board of Studies in Economics did a commendable work to accomplish the task of course restructuring and syllabus revision.
+The eligibility for admission for M A economics is B A Economics / B.Sc Mathematics/Statistics under Part III (Main + Subsidiaries) with not less than 45% marks or BSc Degree in Cooperation and Banking with not less than 45% marks from Kerala Agricultural University.